GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   The path helps to diagnose why static linkage errors are introduced to the linkage classpath.

-- **Entry point Classes** are classes in the class usage graph that are used to analyze the reachability of static linkage errors.
+- **Entry point classes** are classes in the class usage graph that are used to analyze the reachability of static linkage errors.
 These are the initial classes to start the graph traversal.